Chorus and Spanish Teacher

-Kelli Cahoone has a Bachelor’s Degree in Spanish from Metropolitan State College of Denver and studied for a semester abroad in Seville, Spain.
-During high school she did home stays in Mexico through the “Open School” and also has worked extensively with the Spanish-Speaking Immigrant population in Denver.
+Kelli Cahoone has a Bachelor’s Degree in Spanish with a minor in creative writing from Metropolitan State College of Denver.
+She studied abroad for a semester at Trinity Christian College in Seville, Spain.
+During high school she did home stays in Mexico through the “Open School” and also has worked extensively with the Spanish-speaking immigrant population in Denver.
 She spent six months in Valparaiso, Chile and three years in Buenos Aires, Argentina teaching English to children and adults to get by and singing with jazz and eclectic local bands.
 Upon returning from South America, she taught children Spanish in various homeschool and private classes and even was an Adjunct Professor of Spanish at Front Range Community College.
-Not yet sure she wanted to teach Spanish as a career, in 2005 she was hired at the now closed Front Range Waldorf School where she worked under wonderful mentors and discovered the wonder and beauty of Waldorf Education and of Rudolf Steiner.
-She had found a home.
-She is thrilled again for the opportunity to bring her creativity and love for the language and for children to Mountain Phoenix, and feels very lucky to share this experience with her first grade daughter.
-This past summer she attended a newly created one week training specifically for Spanish Teachers at the Rudolf Steiner College in Fair Oaks and she is anxious to get to work!
-She also has an extensive songwriting/singing/keys career under the name “kal” and enjoys motherhood, gardening and cooking.
+Not yet sure she wanted to teach Spanish as a career, in 2005 she was hired at the now closed Front Range Waldorf School where she worked under wonderful mentors and discovered the wonder and beauty of Waldorf Education and of Rudolf Steiner, where she taught Spanish and music for two years.
+Kelli taught Spanish at Compass Montessori in the ninth grade for three years and also started her own business called “Lango” which was started in San Fransisco as a method involving great music and play/movement based language instruction for young children.
+As a director/business owner she taught, hired, and mentored Spanish, Mandarin, and French teachers to give classes in Denver-area preschools and elementary schools.
+When Mountain Phoenix came to the Foothills Campus four years ago, she was thrilled to bring her experience and her daughter!
+She also enjoyed two summers in Spanish workshops at Steiner College in Fair Oaks.
+She is currently finishing the first year of foundation studies through Antioch College.
+Her other interests include an extensive songwriting/singing/keys career as “Kal Cahoone” and she enjoys spiritual study, child development study, gardening and cooking.

 Liza is a second-generation Waldorf teacher.
 She began her Waldorf journey attending City of Lakes Waldorf School in Minneapolis, Minnesota where she developed a passion for the fiber arts.
 She attended Naropa University and holds a BA in contemplative psychology with a double minor in education and visual arts.
 She enjoys bringing art to the classroom and inspiring children to create and appreciate beauty.
 Liza is thrilled to be MPCS’s new Handwork teacher!
 Let’s knit!